vapoursynth/bestsource/README.md

 ## Dependencies

 - FFmpeg 6.1.x.
 Later releases may or may not work but FFmpeg API breakages are quite common and don't always generate compilation errors.
-Only `libavcodec`, `libavformat`, `libavutil` and `libswscale` libraries are required.
+Only `libavcodec`, `libavformat`, `libavutil` libraries are required.
+- xxHash
 - libp2p (already included as submodule)

 ### Windows Compilation

-On Windows the easiest way to compile the FFmpeg dependency is to use [vcpkg](https://vcpkg.io) and install `ffmpeg[avcodec,avdevice,avfilter,avformat,bzip2,core,dav1d,gpl,lzma,nvcodec,swresample,swscale,zlib]:x64-windows-static`.
+On Windows the easiest way to compile the the dependencies is to use [vcpkg](https://vcpkg.io) to install `ffmpeg[avcodec,avdevice,avfilter,avformat,bzip2,core,dav1d,gpl,lzma,nvcodec,swresample,swscale,zlib]:x64-windows-static` and `xxhash:x64-windows-static`.

 Use the latest version of Visual Studio.
 It should automatically find all the required libraries if you used vcpkg.